xalxnder/xalexander-io/content/blog/k8s-cluster-guide.md

 net.bridge.bridge-nf-call-iptables = 1
 ```
 ---
-# On The Control Plane Only
+## On The Control Plane Only
+The following should be completed on the control plane, only.

 ### Open The Required Ports